jfrog/trainings/course-1/lab-1/README.md

 ## Create a repository using the UI

 1. Navigate to "Artifactory" -> "Repositories"
-2. Create a new generic repository and name it  `<USERNAME>-test-generic-local`
+2. Create a new generic repository and name it  `<USERNAME>-generic-test-local`

 ## Upload / Download